Pradyuman7/Algorithmics/README.md

 A Java library for people who want to implement some algorithms quickly.

-## List of Current Algorithmics' Classes
+## List of Current Algorithmics' Classes (inside package Algorithms)
 - SievePrimesAlgorithm

   >Find and Generate Prime numbers using Sieve's algorithm.